Clean energy initiatives in Dang District, Nepal

 CAPACITY DEVELOPMENT

-IKI Small Grants supports WCN in their organisational capacity development in:
+IKI Small Grants supports WCN in organisational capacity development through:

 • Municipal energy plan preparation